-Dr. Karen Mapp on Building Strong Family-School Partnerships for Reopening and Beyond
+Dr. Karen Mapp on Building Strong Family-School Partnerships

 Across the country, schools are welcoming students back into buildings for the 2021-22 year—some for the first time in over a year.
 As we face these changes and challenges, it’s also a time of great opportunity: Educational leaders have a chance to build on the connections made during the pandemic and to strengthen the relationship between schools and families for the better.